Tom Brady is set to become a free agent for the first time in his career — these are the 12 potential landing spots with the best odds of signing the Patriots superstar

 Brady had some fun with his coming free agency ahead of the Super Bowl, teasing fans with a cryptic Instagram post that later turned out to be a commercial for Hulu.

-The moment sparked curiosity amongst NFL fans – how possible is it that Brady leaves the Patriots, and if he does, where will he land?
+Since then, the possibility of Brady leaving the Patriots has only gotten more real, with NFL insider Jeff Darlington telling ESPN that he would be “stunned’ if Brady would up returning to New England for the 2020 season.

 Below we take a look at teams that could be in the market to sign the superstar quarterback, whether due to a need to win now, a need for a bridge quarterback, or a need for some serious star power.
-Odds for each team come courtesy of Oddsshark.
+Odds for each team come courtesy of the Westgate Las Vegas SuperBook as of February 26.

 - source